terryum/Athletic_Movement_Detection/README.md

 >Terry T. Um and Dana Kulić,  An unsupervised approach to detecting and isolating athletic movements,  In 38th Annual International Conference of the IEEE Engineering in Medicine and Biology Society,  2016.

-You can download my paper and slides at EMBC2016 from [my webpage](http://terryum.io/publications/#EMBC2016)
+You can download my paper and slides from [my webpage](http://terryum.io/publications/#EMBC2016)